lich4/ChargeLimiter/www/help_en.md

 * Auto inhibit inflow, DisableInflow mode is for batteries doesn't support ChargeInhibit mode, iDevice will start to consume power of battery after stopping charging if enabled.
 * Thermal simulation, same as Powercuff, the higher temperature, the less power consumption of hardware(Charger/CPU/Backlight/Radio),  poorer performance, lower charging amperage and lower charging voltage.
 * Peak Power, control peak power performance under low temperature or low capacity, Do not change it unless you know what you are doing.
 * Auto limit inflow, apply thermal simulation against high temperature and health dropping of the batteries losing control of Amperage.
-You can find the fitful level in this way: Start charging when current capacity below 30%(the lower capacity, the higher amperage), try to select "Advanced-Thermal simulate" level(from "Norminal" to "Heavy", the higher level, the lower amperage), a few seconds later, we shall see the amperage changed.
+You can find the fitful level in this way: Start charging when current capacity below 30%(the lower capacity, the higher amperage), try to select "Advanced-Thermal simulate" level(from "Norminal" to "Heavy", the higher level, the lower amperage), the amperage will change in a few seconds.
 When you catch the acceptable amperage value, set the level to "Advanced-Auto limit inflow-Thermal simulation".
 In this case, the thermal simulate level will be set to level specified in "Advanced-Auto limit inflow-Thermal simulation" automatically when CL start charging, and will be set to default level specified in "Advanced-Thermal simulate" when CL stop charging.

 ### Battery Information